Ryanair Spanish pilots threaten strike as unrest spreads

-DUBLIN (Reuters) - Ryanair's <RYA.I> main pilots union in Spain will vote in the coming days on possible industrial action, including going on strike, in response to planned job cuts at the low cost carrier, the local SEPLA trade union said.
+DUBLIN, Aug 9 (Reuters) - Ryanair's main pilots union in Spain will vote in the coming days on possible industrial action, including going on strike, in response to planned job cuts at the low cost carrier, the local SEPLA trade union said.

 Members of Ryanair's British pilot union voted this week to follow Portuguese cabin crew to the picket line this month with two two-day strikes from Aug.
 22. Results are due later on Friday on a possible strike by some Irish pilots.